-Figure 21: RPS measured from an unbalanced fan shaft (blue) and IAS estimated from the twelfth RPS harmonic (≈295.4 Hz) by a VKF (red) and a Butterworth filter (green).
+Figure 21: RPS measured from an unbalanced fan shaft (blue) and IAS estimated from the twelfth RPS harmonic (≈295.4 Hz) by using a VKF (red) and by using a Butterworth filter (green).
 The IASs estimated by the different methods differ significantly between 35 and 36 s.